Amantini1997/FromUbuntu/AIP/Lecture1.md

 <div class="definition"><b>Closed World Assumption :</b> Any fact not listed as explicitly being true in the initial state can safely be assumed as false.</div>

-In PLANNING 3 are the **pillars** to solve a problem:
+In PLANNING, 3 are the **pillars** to solve a problem:
  - The initial state (what is True at the beginning);
  - The goal (what has to be True at the end to consider the problem solved);
- - The executable actions define according to the DOMAIN
+ - The executable actions defined according to the DOMAIN

 **Lifted Action:** when the :action contains :parameters